harishshivaraj/shell/README.md

 ### Option Pricing Engine using Black Scholes model

 The project consists of a simple rest API to price options contracts using the Black Scholes model.
-The pricing model was built certain assumption.
+The pricing model was built with certain assumption.
 Including constant market data, rates and volatility.

-Option Pricing server was developed on python version 3.10

-Option Pricing server  was tested on Kubuntu 22.10
+The system was developed using python version 3.10 and tested on Kubuntu 22.10

 ### Requirements